FrancescoIacovelli/francescoiacovelli.github.io/_researchtopic/topic4.md

 ## How do I contribute?

-I recently joined the LGWA project, contributing to the development of a “white paper” containing a vast study of both the scientific and technological prospects of this mission.
+I recently joined the LGWA project, contributing to the development of a “white paper” containing a vast study of both the scientific and technological prospects of this mission [[13]({{ site.baseurl }}{% link _publications/publication13.md %})].
 In particular, I have been assigned a coordination role for the cosmology section, and I am also working on the observational and multiband capabilities of this experiment.